tommedema/serverless-aws-crud-starter/README.md

 ## Required knowledge

-While this starter helps you get on your way quickly, you'll have to be comfortable with the following technologies to be able to develop it further.
+While this starter helps you get on your way quickly, you'll have to be comfortable with the following technologies to be able to develop it further and customize it to an actual project.

-* AWS Lambda, Cloudformation, IAM
+* AWS Lambda, AWS Cloudformation, AWS IAM, AWS Cognito
-* Serverless framework
+* Serverless Framework
-* Node.js and Javascript
+* Node.js and Javascript ES6

 ## To document < 1.0.0
 - sub-service packages and commands
 - changing stage
 - how a AWS profile can be created for each ${PROJECT}-${STAGE} combination
   - why to use account based separation with a link to recommendation of amazon itself
-- enabling a custom domain for a stage (e.g. production)
-- requesting a certificate for a custom domain

 ## To do: general < 1.0.0
 - create [sls deploy PR](https://github.com/serverless/serverless/issues/4545)